codio-templates/processing-demo/.guides/content/The-Constructor-cfea.md

 ## The Constructor

 The constructor is a special method for a class.
 Its job is to assign value for attributes associated with the object.
 These attributes can also be called instance variables.
-In Java, the constructor is the keyword `public`, the class name, followed by parentheses and curly brackets.
+In Java, the constructor is the class name, parentheses, and curly brackets.
 Inside of the constructor, give attributes their values.

 ```java
 //add class definitions below this line